-Since 2012 we have been on the cutting edge of pushing for equal access to financial services in cannabis.
+Since 2012, we have been on the cutting edge of pushing for equal access to financial services in cannabis.
 We have lobbied for and supported the industry.
-The cannabis industry has always been one to be on the cusp of a very fine line.
+The cannabis industry has always been on the cusp of a very fine line.

-However, practices like creating a shell company, intentionally “miscoding”, or creating another “work around” so that a cannabis business can accept credit cards is doing the industry a disservice and not helping its sustainable growth.
-By acting illegally to make money will only feed those who oppose the industry and damage the public’s perception of it.
-Fair access to financial services will happen but in the meantime we, as an industry, should look beyond the walls of our operations and think about the good of the industry.
+However, practices like creating a shell company, intentionally “mis-coding”, or creating another “work around” so that a cannabis business can accept credit cards is doing the industry a disservice and not helping its sustainable growth.
+By acting illegally to make money only serves to feed those who oppose the industry and damages the public’s perception of it.
+Fair access to financial services will happen, but in the meantime we, as an industry, should look beyond the walls of our operations and think about the good of the industry.

 Conclusion: The future of dispensary payment services